eye-division/eyegallery/README.md

     desc: Follow me on Twitter            # Description to display as link title, etc
     share: true                           # Include in the "Share" section of posts
 ```

-### Social Protocols

-Using the Open Graph Protocol or Twitter Card metadata, you can automatically set the images and text used when people share your site on Twitter or Facebook.
-These take a bit of setup, but are well worth it.
-The relevant fields are at the end of the `_config.yml` file.

 ### Category Descriptions